SEIU Uses Allegedly “Non-Partisan” Group In Partisan Recall Strategy

-Campaign finance reports at the Government Accountability Office in Madison show SEIU healthcare’s Madison office contributing significant amounts of money to the campaigns of Kathleen Falk, who lost the Democratic gubernatorial primary on May 8, and Mahlon Mitchell, the Democrat candidate for lieutenant governor in the June 5 election.
+Campaign finance reports at the Government Accountability Board in Madison show SEIU healthcare’s Madison office contributing significant amounts of money to the campaigns of Kathleen Falk, who lost the Democratic gubernatorial primary on May 8, and Mahlon Mitchell, the Democrat candidate for lieutenant governor in the June 5 election.
 A total of $40,000 was transferred from the SEIU Healthcare account to the campaign accounts of Falk and Mitchell.
 Falk benefited the most, receiving $35,000 with the balancing going to Mitchell.

 The group Wisconsin Jobs Now! gained notoriety last year when it was caught handing out barbecue chicken dinners to voters in conjunction with free rides to the polls in last summer’s Wisconsin state senate recall elections.
 That activity landed them an investigation by prosecutors.
 This year the group, which bills itself as a “non-partisan organization” on its website, is leading early voting efforts in Milwaukee that predominantly benefit the Democratic candidates for governor and lieutenant governor.